briandrum/codes.forchagrin.com/_chapters/chapter-513-drug-abuse-control.md

 "Schedule V." Have the same meaning as in Ohio R.C.
 3719.01.

 49. _(ww)_ "School."
 Any school operated by a board of education, any community school established under Ohio R.C.
-Chapter 3314, or any nonpublic school for which the State Board of Education prescribes minimum standards under Ohio R.C.
+[Chapter 3314][ORC Chapter 3314], or any nonpublic school for which the State Board of Education prescribes minimum standards under Ohio R.C.
 3301.07, whether or not any instruction, extracurricular activities or training provided by the school is being conducted at the time a criminal offense is committed.

 50. _(xx)_ "School building."
 Any building in which any of the instruction, extracurricular activities or training provided by a school is conducted,